Viewbot: QueenGloriaRP

 While live streaming on March 18, 2025, Twitch and Kick streamer QueenGloriaRp leaked a window of a view-botting program after accidentally opening it up.
 The window showed options to increase the number of bots and the duration.
 For a few seconds, Gloria did not seem to notice the window until she finally realized what she had done.
-She then went offline for a few minutes and clarified to her live audience that she had to get off for a bit because something was wrong with her OBS.
+She then went offline for a few minutes and claimed to her live audience that she had to get off for a bit because something was wrong with her OBS.
 Clips and videos of the incident went viral.
 Before putting her Twitter account on private, she denied ever using viewbots on her streams, saying that it was someone else implementing them without her knowing.
 She then claimed that she was simply searching the program on Google and it suddenly showed up on her stream by mistake.
 As a result, Twitch banned her for violating their terms of service and community guidelines.